Total Joint Replacement Surgery

-The orthopaedics team provides surgical, medical, physical and rehabilitative
+The orthopedics team provides surgical, medical, physical and rehabilitative

 care to patients in state-of-the-art facilities.
 The University of Maryland Rehabilitation & Orthopaedic Hospital is the designated

-recognized for excellence in orthopaedics for more than 100 years, we provide a
+recognized for excellence in orthopedics for more than 100 years, we provide a

-sophisticated orthopaedic services on a beautiful, 85-acre campus that is conveniently
+sophisticated orthopedic services on a beautiful, 85-acre campus that is conveniently

 located just two miles from the Baltimore Beltway.
 Home of the William Donald